jadecobra/python_tdd_exercises/source/how_to/create_tdd_environment.rst

   .. code-block:: python

-    chmod +x setupPythonTdd.sh
+    chmod +x createPythonTdd.sh

-* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called. for example typing this command in the terminal in the folder where ``setupPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``calculator``
+* I can now create a Test Driven Development environment on demand by giving a name for the ``{PROJECT_NAME}`` variable when the program is called. for example typing this command in the terminal in the folder where ``createPythonTdd.sh`` is saved will setup a Test Driven Development environment for a project called ``calculator``

   .. code-block:: shell

-    ./setupPythonTdd.sh calculator
+    ./createPythonTdd.sh calculator

 One of the advantages of programming is that I can take a series of steps and make them a one line command which the computer does on my behalf

 You now know one way to Setup a Test Driven Development Environment for Python projects, and have a program to do it for you anytime you want

 Happy Trails!

+:doc:`/code/code_create_tdd_environment`